Capital Project

 About the Project

-In an effort to ease congestion in the heart of town and prepare for future growth, the City of New Albany has acquired all of the land necessary to construct an extension of Market Street northeast of the Village Center to connect with Dublin-Granville Road and US 62.
+In an effort to ease congestion in the heart of town and prepare for future growth, the City of New Albany is constructing an extension of Market Street northeast of the Village Center to connect with Dublin-Granville Road and US-62.

 As you travel east on Market Street leaving the Village Center, what is currently a dead end at Reynoldsburg-New Albany Road will become a roundabout.
 We plan to extend Market Street northeast from that future roundabout to connect with Dublin-Granville Road.
 Third Street between Dublin-Granville Road and US-62 will also be reconstructed to provide a seamless flow of traffic from the new Market Street extension to US-62.